tithi-tintin/Frontend-Developer-Intern-Assignment/README.md

 [Open the live ShipNow application](https://frontend-developer-intern-assignmen-two.vercel.app/)

 Demo login: enter any valid email address and any password containing at least 6 characters.
+Deployment verified successfully in a private browsing window.
 ## Technology

 - React 19